 While these traditional methods undoubtedly proved helpful to some, they couldn't successfully reach the vast majority of the population.
 Taking a cue from the entertainment industry, the United States government has been using the William Morris Agency (probably the largest talent agency in the world) and Davie-Brown Entertainment (a product placement firm) to help spread the news.
 Joining notable clients -- Reebok, Cisco Systems and the NFL to name a few -- the new $20 bill has gotten some serious face-time on camera.
 Even a brief appearance in a popular television show can garner exposure to millions of viewers.
 With a guest appearance on "Wheel of Fortune" under its belt, the new $20 bill next hit the small screen on "Who Wants to Be a Millionaire," "Jeopardy" and "America's Funniest Home Videos."
 In addition to headlining hit shows, there have been packaging tie-ins with consumer products and an advertising push with some well-known companies.

-For more information on the new $20 bill and related topics, check out the links on the next page.
+For more information on the new $20 bill and related topics, check out the links below.